Sports Psychology Tips: 7 Better Ways to Perform at Your Best Consistently

-Many athletes will be spending lots of training now BUT only a small percentage of those athletes will be using their time wisely.
+Many athletes will be spending lots of time training now BUT only a small percentage of those athletes will be using their time wisely.

 It is likely they will have thought about what they have done in the past, perhaps making a note of some statistics from the many apps available.
 But will they actually change their approach to help themselves compete at a higher level, it’s unlikely!